PeppeL-G/course-material/src/lectures/git-synching/README.md

 Which of these websites you should use depends on which features you need and how much you are willing to pay for them, but GitHub is one of the most popular choices for open source projects.
 A benefit with GitLab is that GitLab itself is open source, so if you later discover that you need to host your repositories on your own server, then you can "easily" setup your own GitLab server and move your repositories over there, and then continue to work as usual.

 ## Connecting remote and local repositories
 So, often when you start to work on a new project, you start by creating a new remote repository on one of the previously mentioned websites.
-Each remote repository get's a URI (Uniform Resource Identifier) that uniquely identifies that repository.
-That URI is something you can use to *clone* (create a copy of) that repository to you own computer using the command `git clone THE_URI`.
+Each remote repository get's a Uniform Resource Identifier (URI) that uniquely identifies that repository.
+That URI is something you can use to *clone* (create a copy of) that repository to you own computer by using the command `git clone THE_URI`.
 This will create a new folder locally on your own computer that contains a copy of the remote repository.
 The idea is that when you want to add features/fix bugs, then you change the code in the local repository on your own computer and create commits there.
 Then you can send these commits to the remote repository, where the rest of the world (or only invited users) can take part of them.

 Most often, we have just one remote repository, but it is possible to have multiple remote repositories for the same project.
 We will not get into the details of that here, but a consequence of that is that each remote repository also gets a name we can use to refer to that specific remote repository.
-When you use `git clone THE_URI`, the remote repository will get the name *origin* (we say that the origin of our local repository is the remote repository we cloned it from), so in our local repository the name `origin` will refer to the remote repository (the name of the remote repository is something we will use later).
+When you use `git clone THE_URI`, the remote repository will get the name `origin` (we say that the origin of our local repository is the remote repository we cloned it from), so in our local repository the name `origin` will refer to the remote repository (the name of the remote repository is something we will use later).

 When a local repository is connected to a remote repository, it has extra pointers to keep track of the branches in the remote repository.
 For example, imagine that the remote repository looks like this: